Abhi-293/IP-Mini-Project-Sem-3/contact/README.md

-# Contact Manager Pro
+# Contact Manager

 ## Overview

-**Contact Manager Pro** is a comprehensive mini project developed as part of the Industrial Practices Evaluation for Full Stack Development (FSD).
+**Contact Manager  ** is a comprehensive mini  ject developed as part of the Industrial Practices Evaluation for Full Stack Development (FSD).
 This application demonstrates fundamental concepts in web development, including HTML structure, CSS styling, JavaScript DOM manipulation, and simulated backend integration with Java technologies.
 It serves as a practical showcase of building a responsive, interactive contact management system entirely in the browser.

-The project simulates a full-stack application where the frontend communicates with a Java Spring Boot/Servlet API, fulfilling CRUD (Create, Read, Update, Delete) operations through client-side JavaScript functions that mimic API calls.
+The  ject simulates a full-stack application where the frontend communicates with a Java Spring Boot/Servlet API, fulfilling CRUD (Create, Read, Update, Delete) operations through client-side JavaScript functions that mimic API calls.

 ## Features

 - **Contact Management (CRUD Operations)**
   - Add new contacts with name, email, phone, and company details
   - Edit existing contact information
-  - Delete contacts with confirmation prompts
+  - Delete contacts with confirmation  mpts
   - Unique ID generation for each contact (simulating database primary keys)

 - **Search and Filtering**